Creamy Strawberry Salad Dressing is the best homemade recipe using real strawberries. It makes every salad taste amazing!

 Cozy Living Group

-Since you love comfort food, I created a Facebook group called Creating a Cozy Life with over 12,000 like-minded souls.
+Since you clicked on this post for creamy strawberry salad dressing, I’m guessing you like all things cozy living.
+I created a Facebook group called Creating a Cozy Life with over 42,000 like-minded souls.

 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to make your life just a little bit more snug.
 Join here to be part of the virtual cozy cabin.